-Alterations to buildings must take account of their architectural and building characteristics and use appropriate and authentic materials.
-Original features, such as chimney-stacks, must be retained.
-Reinstatement of missing historical features is encouraged and would be supported.
+Extensions to buildings should be designed and landscaped to complement, and not over-dominate, the original building.
+Alterations to buildings should take account of their architectural and building characteristics and use appropriate and authentic material.
+Original features, such as chimney-stacks, should be retained.
+The reinstatement of missing historical features will be supported.